-2012 to Feb 2015 - ‘Character and Virtue Education in British Schools’ - a project designed to investigate the place of character and virtue education in 68 British Schools, involving 10,000 pupils.
+2012 to Feb 2015 - ‘Character and Virtue Education in British Schools’ - investigated the place of character and virtue education in 68 British Schools, involving 10,000 pupils.

 2011 to 12 - Research Associate at Military Family Research Institute (HDFS) Purdue, working on the following projects:

-Family Adaptation and Resilience – a study of 70 sick and injured US Veterans and their families (mixed methods).
+Family Adaptation and Resilience – study of 70 sick and injured US Veterans and their families (mixed methods).